Delivered on behalf of the African Student Union, on the occasion of the first African convention held at Mary’ek Hall, Kuching Sarawak, Malaysia!

 Ladies and Gentlemen

-“As the Chairman of the Organising Committee for the African Convention 2005, I would like to welcome all of you to this convention and indeed to Kuching!
+“As the Chairman of the Organizing Committee for the African Convention 2005, I would like to welcome all of you to this convention and indeed to Kuching!

 I would especially like to thank our Guest of Honour, The Deputy Chief Minister of Sarawak, Y.B Tan Sri Datuk Amar Dr George Chan Hong Nam for gracing our convention this morning.
 We of this Association are particularly happy to welcome your Excellency!